About a third of BME majors take an independent study course

 - Nanotherapeutics: Dual Functional Nanoparticles for Gene Delivery and Tissue Engineering

-To register for a BME independent study course, each student should first meet with his/her project supervisor to discuss the project title, its description, biomedical and engineering content of the project, the nature of the final product, and the grading basis.
-With this information in hand, the student fills one of the following requests forms:
+Students should first meet with their project supervisor to discuss the project title, its description, biomedical and engineering content of the project, the nature of the final product, and the grading basis.
+With this information in hand, the student can approach:

-- BME Independent Study Request Form: for BME juniors and seniors who are not Pratt Fellows.
+For BME juniors and seniors who are not Pratt Research Fellows.
 Courses: BME 394, 493, and BME 494

-- Pratt Fellowship-BME Registration Request Form: for BME juniors and seniors who are Pratt Fellows.
+For BME juniors and seniors who are Pratt Research Fellows.
 Courses: BME 394, BME 493, and BME 494